21 Things To Know Before You Do Mount Everest Base Camp Trek

 If you don’t want to buy a Nepali SIM then you can get free wifi at one of the bars in Namche Bazar and at the hotels as well.

 This is a big topic for discussion for most people.
-We did a lot of research on the water situation and in the end we bought Life Straw bottles.
+We did a lot of research on Everest Base Camp water and in the end we bought Life Straw bottles.
 Stupidly, I didn’t use mine until when we were at the highest part of the trek at Gorekshep which is over 5,000 metres.
 Life Straw take a while before the water comes freely so whilst there wasn’t much air up there, it was too much of a mission to drink from the bottle.

 Throughout the trek we just bought water along the way from various shops.
 You only need to carry 1 litre in your day pack because you can buy it all along the path.
 Water does get pricey; in Kathmandu 1 litre bottle costs Rs.25 (USD25c) and starts at Rs.80 (USD80c) in Lukla.
 By the time you reach Gorekshep, one bottle costs Rs.400 (USD$4).